 Upon the death of the last surviving income beneficiary of a charitable remainder trust (or, with some trusts, the end of a specified term of years), Princeton will receive the remainder of the trust’s assets.

 Upon the death of the last surviving beneficiary of a charitable gift annuity, the University will receive the residuum (the net remaining portion) of the gift.

 Upon the death of the last surviving beneficiary of a pooled income fund, Princeton will receive the beneficiary’s proportional share of the fund’s principal.

 In all cases, Princeton will use the funds it receives in the manner designated by the donor.

 Are there any fees?

-To cover the costs of investment management, program administration, tax preparation, and legal work, an annual fee in the range of 0.60% to 0.65% is charged (fees are not deducted from the beneficiary payments).
+To cover the costs of investment management, program administration, tax preparation, and legal work, Princeton charges an annual fee in the range of 0.60% to 0.65%; these fees are not deducted from the beneficiary payments.
 The actual fee depends on the type of life income gift and the account value.
 For example, a trust with a market value of $100,000 will have an annual fee in the range of $600 to $650.